 If you carry on after Porto Santo Stefano, the beautiful Via Panoramica leads you to a number of beaches and bays with crystal-clear waters and a snorkeling-friendly seabed.
 Rock climbers can challenge themselves on the spectacular Falesia di Capo d’Uomo.

 Porto Santo Stefano has a very interesting and long history due to its strategic position.
 Roman ruins can still be found at the Bagni di Domiziano baths.
 The area started developing around 1550 under a Spanish governor and then as part of the State of Presidi.
 It was conquered and dominated by alternating states, such as Spain, France, Austria and the Grand Duchy of Tuscany until it was united to the Reign of Italy in 1860.

 Nowadays, the most famous local event is the historical Palio Marinaro, a 4000-meter regatta that takes place on the 15th of August of every year.
 Athletes from the village’s 4 historic ‘rioni’ (neighborhoods) compete on typical boats called ‘guzzi’.
 The cheering crowds watch from the harbor and jump in the water to greet the winners.

 The village has 2 museums.
 One is the Spanish Fortress, which hosts exhibitions dedicated to the artisans who build ships and fishing boats and to the relics found in the waters around Monte Argentario.
 The other is the Costa d’Argento Aquarium, with a teaching marine biology center.

-Apart from Porto Santo Stefano, the other fishing village located on Monte Argentario is Porto Ercole.
+Porto Santo Stefano is the largest town of the Monte Argentario Promontory; the other local fishing village is Porto Ercole.

 33 thoughts on “Visiting the fishing village of Porto Santo Stefano”